the-vision/jarvis-telegram/README.md

 python bot.py
 ```

 Create a `.env` file following the template of the `example.env` file provided in the repository with your own tokens.
+Here's a detailed document containing step-by-step instructions to get your own bot working locally: [SETUP](SETUP.md)